Unheralded Advantages of Social Media for B2B Clients

 This is another important one that can also be viewed under your company branding.
 Some folks try to say that any press is good press, but we beg to differ.
 What if someone that worked for your company got into some scathing tabloid-esque trouble or a disgruntled former employee decided to bash the company on one of those trashy websites that allow folks to anonymously submit unsubstantiated negative claims on your business?
 Now when people search for your company name, that shows up on page 1 of the results.
 It’s not a good look.
 But by utilizing social media networks, you have the potential to create powerful new pages in the search results and hopefully bump those nasty remarks off of page 1.

-The takeaway here is that utilizing social media is a necessity for all businesses, but what the goals are and how the company utilizes social media can differ dramatically.
+The takeaway here is that utilizing social media marketing is a necessity for all businesses, but what the goals are and how the company utilizes social media can differ dramatically.
 Looking at the broader advantages, businesses that once thought they couldn’t benefit from social media are now able to attain an acceptable return on their investment – even if it’s not the one they first envisioned.